Oil Recovers Slightly, Eyes on U.S. Crude Stocks

 Continue Reading Below

-Brent crude, the global oil benchmark, rose 0.3% to $48.00 a barrel on London's ICE Futures exchange.
-On the New York Mercantile Exchange, West Texas Intermediate futures were trading up 0.4% at $45.80 a barrel.

-Oil markets are on track to end the week around 4% lower after falling sharply on Wednesday when the U.S. Energy Information Administration published a surprise increase in crude stocks in its weekly data.
+Prices began to tick upward Friday as bargain buyers and profit takers bet that a selloff earlier this week has lost momentum.
+But oil markets are on track to end the week down around 4% lower after falling sharply on Wednesday when the U.S. Energy Information Administration published a surprise increase in crude stocks in its weekly data.

-"I still believe that the weekly data was a one off and now it's time to wait for next Wednesday to see if it was an anomaly or if it was a change in the trend," said Giovanni Staunovo, analyst at UBS.
+"The inventory surplus in the U.S. and across much of the globe seems to be the black cloud that shows up to rain on the bulls parade whenever a rally gets going, and until real progress is made on that front, it may be difficult to see a reversal of this negative trend," said analysts at TAC Energy.

 The unexpected increase in U.S. stocks undermined confidence in whether the Organization of the Petroleum Exporting Countries would meet its goal of reducing global stocks to their five-year average.
 The cartel, along with other major producers including Russia, last month agreed to extend production cuts until March.

-"The very slow decline in U.S. crude inventories, despite all the cuts being implemented by OPEC and Russia, has the market questioning if OPEC can really succeed to bring down inventories to average levels," Mr. Staunovo said.
+"The very slow decline in U.S. crude inventories, despite all the cuts being implemented by OPEC and Russia, has the market questioning if OPEC can really succeed to bring down inventories to average levels," said Giovanni Staunovo, an analyst at UBS.

 Continue Reading Below